khulnasoft/khulnasoft/wolfi-images/README.md

-## Wolfi base images for Sourcegraph containers
+## Wolfi base images for Khulnasoft containers

-Rather than building our containers on top of an upstream image like `alpine:latest`, at Sourcegraph we build our own containers entirely from scratch using Bazel and [apko](https://github.com/chainguard-dev/apko/tree/main).
+Rather than building our containers on top of an upstream image like `alpine:latest`, at Khulnasoft we build our own containers entirely from scratch using Bazel and [apko](https://github.com/chainguard-dev/apko/tree/main).

 This directory contains the configuration for each of our **base images**.
-Base images contain all the dependencies that the various components of Sourcegraph require in order to run, such as packages, users, groups, directores, and environment variables.
+Base images contain all the dependencies that the various components of Khulnasoft require in order to run, such as packages, users, groups, directores, and environment variables.
 For example, the [gitserver](./gitserver.yaml) configuration file ensures that Git is installed.

 To create the final images that are shipped and deployed, we take the **base image** and use Bazel to build and add our own binaries on top.